Contents

 What to Measure (And What It Tells You)

-How to interpret: - Lower Contact Angle often indicates easier wetting (context matters) - Rising Contact Angle vs baseline = increasing risk - Report median + IQR, not a single droplet
+How to interpret: - Lower angle usually means easier wetting - Rising angle versus baseline indicates higher risk - Compare median values, not one droplet

-When it is not enough: - Doesn’t guarantee bond strength; must correlate to acceptance tests - Surface roughness/porosity may increase scatter; increase replicates and rely on distributions
+When it is not enough: - It does not directly prove bond strength or guarantee a durable bond. - Surface roughness/porosity may increase scatter; increase replicates and rely on distributions

 How Dropometer Fits Your Workflow